adelapie/ghidra-evm/README.md

 to assist Ghidra in the CFG generation process.

 Ghidra-evm consists of:
-- A loader that writes hex code and byte code into .evm and .evm_h files respectively (See [examples](examples/)).
+- A loader that reads hex and byte code from .evm and .evm_h files respectively (See [examples](examples/)).
 - The SLEIGH definition of the EVM instruction set taking into account the Ghidra core limitations (See Notes).